Bios4Biol/intronSeeker/INSTALL.md

 ```

 NB.
-Installation can be quite long (15 minutes) due to the numerous grinder perl dependencies.
+Installation can be quite long due to the numerous grinder perl dependencies.

 ### Activate ISeeker_environment and test installation.